 Venezuelans in Florida hopeful for the future amid uncertainty in U.S. and their home country

+In the community that is home to the largest Venezuelan population of any city in the United States, there is a renewed sense of hope among many who have fled decades of what seemed to be a hopeless dictatorship.

 Fredy Hernandez owns a gelato shop in Doral, Florida.
 He and his nephew Victor, who helps scoop, are among the thousands of Venezuelans who came to Florida to escape the misery and danger of their lives under former Venezuelan Presidents Nicolás Maduro and Hugo Chavez.
-In the aftermath of the U.S. raid that captured Maduro and his wife, they are among some of the most hopeful people in the U.S.
+In the aftermath of the U.S. raid that captured Maduro and his wife, they are among some of the most hopeful people in the U.S., they are optimistic about the months ahead.

 "There has to be a political and economic transformation, and it has to become a prosperous country as it was before," Hernandez said of Venezuela's post-Maduro future.

 Both he and Victor had what's known as Temporary Protected Status, which allowed them to stay in the U.S. legally.
-The Trump administration ended TPS for hundreds of thousands of Venezuelans last year, but many, including Hernandez and Victor, plan to remain in the U.S.
+The Trump administration ended TPS for hundreds of thousands of Venezuelans last year, but even as they foresee a new era for their homeland, many, including Hernandez and Victor, plan to remain in the U.S.

 "His future is here," Hernandez said when asked if Victor would have a brighter future in the U.S. or Venezuela.